danburzo/percollate/README.md

 On some Linux machines you'll need to [install a few more Chrome dependencies](https://github.com/GoogleChrome/puppeteer/blob/master/docs/troubleshooting.md#chrome-headless-doesnt-launch) before `percollate` works correctly. (_Thanks to @ptica for [sorting it out](https://github.com/danburzo/percollate/issues/19#issuecomment-428496041)_)

 The `percollate pdf` command supports the `--no-sandbox` Puppeteer flag, but make sure you're [aware of the implications](https://github.com/GoogleChrome/puppeteer/blob/master/docs/troubleshooting.md#chrome-headless-fails-due-to-sandbox-issues) before disabling the sandbox.

+## Contributing

+Contributions of all kinds are welcome!
+See [CONTRIBUTING.md](./CONTRIBUTING.md) for details.

 ## See also